camirmas/numero/README.md

 # numero
-Implementations from _Numerical Methods for Engineers_ (Chapra/Canale)
+Notes/Implementations from _Numerical Methods for Engineers_ (Chapra/Canale)